-Transfusion avoidance will be tabulated by treatment group and compared between treatment groups using Fisher's exact test.
+Transfusion avoidance will be tabulated by treatment group and compared between treatment groups using an exact CMH test stratified for the strata ($\geq 1 / 0$ transfusions during the 6-month period prior to randomization).
 The odds ratio of showing transfusion avoidance from Week 5 to Week 24 for the pegcetacoplan treatment group versus the placebo group and associated 95 % CI will be provided.
-The composite strategy is used as estimand where patients meeting any of the intercurrent events defined for primary endpoint will be considered as failures.
+The composite strategy is used as estimand where patients meeting any of the ICEs defined for primary endpoint will be considered as failures.

-The change from Baseline at Week 24 in the FACT-An score will be analyzed using MMRM with the fixed effects of treatment, strata, visit, visit-by-treatment interaction and the FACT-An score at Baseline as covariate, using an unstructured covariance matrix and the Kenward Rogers method for calculating the degrees of freedom.
+The change from Baseline at Week 24 in the FACT-An score will be analyzed using MMRM with the fixed effects of treatment, strata, visit, visit-by-treatment interaction and the FACT-An score at Baseline as covariate, using an unstructured covariance matrix and the Kenward-Roger method for calculating the degrees of freedom.
 The difference between treatment groups will be estimated, along with its 95 % CI and p-value.